-10. Guest Blogging Is Over Hype.
+10. Guest Blogging Is Over Hype

 I know many would argue with me on this one.

-But in my little experience with guest blogging, I just think is overhyped as a real source of blog marketing.
+But in my little experience with guest blogging, I just think it is overhyped as a real source of blog marketing.

-Don’t get me wrong, the benefits you stand to gain from consistent and effective guest blogging is huge and endless.
+Don’t get me wrong, the benefits you stand to gain from consistent and effective guest blogging are huge and endless.
 But thinking just one guest post on a popular blog will drive an endless stream of traffic is mistaken.

 You have to do it consistently and work extremely hard on the quality of content you publish on other blogs.

 I haven’t gone too deep into effective guest blogging as a means to market this blog.
-But I can tell you that is not for everyone to try.
+But I can tell you that it is not for everyone to try.

 If you’re not bold, or you don’t enjoy writing consistently, guest blogging may not be a perfect match for you.

 Using guest blogging for blog promotions or self-branding is not easy.
 It is a long-term commitment.
 If you can’t stick with it, know that it may not work out for you.